python/steering-council/updates/2021-11-steering-council-update.md

   and decided it is fine to merge.
 - Carol gave an update on the documentation WG: The WG is going to a series of 1 hour monthly meetings and then do the rollout next year of the form.
-- Barry updated the text to PEP 663 rejection and sent it out to python-dev@.
+- Barry updated the text for the PEP 663 rejection and sent it out to python-dev@.
 - Group reviewed text for "The current state of typing PEPs" (i.e. request for PEP 563 and 649) and Barry sent it to python-dev@.
 - The Steering Council reviewed PEP 646 (Variadic Generics) and Barry sent the